 - In 2016, B.C. was ranked as the highest province in Canada with 188 medically assisted deaths (MAID) recorded, of which 77 were on Vancouver Island, more than any other region in B.C.

 - The cremation rate is fast approaching 70% in Canada

 - Death Doulas are part of an emerging trend to reclaim death and provide guidance at end of life

 - There is a movement afoot to ‘bring death home ‘with an increasing interest in home funerals.

-We invite you into the Circle in November to chat about Death and Dying and to open a conversation about how we might all ‘do death better”.
+We invite you into the Circle to chat about Death and Dying and to open a conversation about how we might all ‘do death better”.